 Character and Temperament

 French bulldogs are intelligent, curious, playful, adorable, and very friendly.
 Every dog has his personality, and sometimes they can even be a little naughty.
 They are a good fit for people who are not overly physically active.
-This breed does not require a lot of exercises.
+This breed does not require a lot of exercise.
 Frenchies might have occasional bursts of energy, but in general, they love to sleep and relax.

 They don’t bark too often, so they are more appropriate for urban areas.
 They love to be a part of the family and get firmly attached to the owner.